open5e/open5e/source/monsters/tome-of-beasts/S/spiders/ghostwalk-spider.rst

 **Ghostly Snare (During Ghostwalk Only, Recharge 5-6).**
-Ranged Weapon Attack: +9 to hit, range 40/160 ft., one target. *Hit:* The target is restrained by ghostly webbing.
-While restrained in this way, the target is invisible to all creatures except ghostwalk spiders, and it has resistance to acid, cold, fire, lightning, and thunder damage.
+Ranged Weapon Attack: +9 to hit, range 40/160 ft., one target. *Hit:* The target is :ref:`srd:restrained` by ghostly webbing.
+While restrained in this way, the target is :ref:`srd:invisible` to all creatures except ghostwalk spiders, and it has resistance to acid, cold, fire, lightning, and thunder damage.
 A creature restrained by Ghostly Snare can escape by using an action to make a